4-8-0: Soviet Union

 In the Soviet Union, 4-8-0 locomotives were the first passenger engines to be built by the new state after the October Revolution.
 One hundred of these locomotives were built by the Putilov Works in Leningrad in 1927.
 Although intended for speeds up to 100 km/h, they proved unsteady at speed and had to be kept to slower trains.
 Some were built as oil-burners.
 Initially built as three-cylinder locomotives, they were later rebuilt as two-cylinder engines since there were apparently severe problems with the crank axle, with up to half the engines being out of service at one point due to such troubles.
 Boiler pressure in the two-cylinder rebuilds was raised from 185 psi to 206 psi and they were reclassified Mr (Мр in Cyrillic).
 The M class was not considered to be a great success.

 Spain

-RENFE (Red Nacional de los Ferrocarriles Españoles), the Spanish rail system that was nationalised in 1941, inherited 4-8-0 locomotives from the Madrid, Zaragoza and Alicante Railway and continued to construct the type as its 240F class.
-The last survivors, all oil-burners, were concentrated at the Salamanca shed around 1970.
+RENFE (Red Nacional de los Ferrocarriles Españoles), the Spanish rail system that was nationalised in 1941, inherited 4-8-0 locomotives from the Madrid, Zaragoza and Alicante Railway and continued to construct the type as its 240F class and also existed 4-8-0 Steam Locomotives in the Northern, Andaluces & Western Spain Railway Companies.
+The last survivors, all oil-burners, were concentrated at the Salamanca shed around 1970, someone Of them survived, for example Oeste 1015.